For art-related acronyms, please visit here.

 Serigraphy.
 Screen printing, printing using a silk or synthetic cloth screen stretched over a frame.

 Sculpture.
-A three-dimensional artwork made by an additive process, such a casting metal; a reductive process, such as carving marble; or a combination of various processes.
+A three-dimensional artwork made by an additive process, such as a casting metal; a reductive process, such as carving marble; or a combination of various processes.

 Shade.
 A pure color with black or similar color added, to create a darker version.